fbpx

 The Substrate

 The substrate layer of the vivarium is composed of soil and some type of drainage.
-A coco soil mix will be ideal compared to other types of soil because it’s lighter and lasts much longer.
+Our bioactive soil mixes are ideal compared to other types of soil because it’s tailored to specific biotypes and beneficial to micro-environments.

 Explore Various Types Of Vivarium Substrates | Bantam.Earth